Music of Brazil: Samba

 In 1929, prompted by the opening of the first radio station in Rio de Janeiro, the so-called radio era began spreading songs – especially the novelty Samba in its current format – to larger masses.
 This period was dominated by few male interpreters – notably Almirante, Braguinha, Mário Reis, Sílvio Caldas, Francisco Alves and singer/composer Noel Rosa and even fewer chanteuses such as Aracy de Almeida and sisters Aurora Miranda and Carmen Miranda, who eventually came to Hollywood becoming a movie star.

+Samba reached middle-class circles.
+Samba-canção emphasized melody more, had a much slower tempo, and more refined lyrics.
+With the advent of radio, samba spread very quickly and became the musical pulse of the country in the 1930s.

 Popular music included instruments like cuicas, tambourines, frying pans ('played' with a metal stick), flutes and guitars.
 Noteworthy Samba composers at this early stage included said Noel Rosa plus Lamartine Babo and, around World War II time, Ary Barroso.

+From World War II to the mid-1960s it was developed the samba-canção subgenre, with male singers such as Orlando Silva, Nelson Gonçalves, Jamelão, Ataulfo Alves, Ismael Silva, Miltinho and female singers started to mushroom: Nora Ney, Dolores Duran, Ângela Maria, Emilinha Borba, Marlene, Dalva de Oliveira, Maysa Matarazzo, sisters Linda Batista and Dircinha Batista, among others.

+In the late 1970s, the pagode subgenre emerged, which is played in small groups.